igarciaespantaleon/data-harvesting-project/README.md

 ## Project Overview

-Web Automation & Data Retrieval:
+### Web Automation & Data Retrieval:

 Automate the navigation of an ArcGIS web application.
 Enable specific layers and interact with map elements.
 Extract geographic data from the displayed popups.
 Error Handling & Adaptive Scraping.

-Data Storage & Export:
+### Data Storage & Export:

 Storing the extracted data (location names, latitude, longitude) and saving the cleaned dataset in CSV format for analysis and visualization.

-Data visualization and analysis:
+### Data visualization and analysis:

 The second part of the project consists of the analysis of the scraped data through visualization.
 This includes a thorough cleaning and processing of the generated data tables.
-The plots and maps are displayed on a shiny app that allows interactivity.
+The plots and maps are displayed on a shiny app that allows interactivity, which can be accessed at: https://igarciaespantaleon.shinyapps.io/shiny_app/

-Required Packages:
+### Required Packages:

 library(RSelenium)    # Web automation and dynamic web scraping